Urarak234/ppw-2022-Backend-/README.md

 ### Custom endpoints:

-- Get all games
+- Get all game titles
 - Get all games by type
+- Get all games of genre
-- Get game by title
+- Get game by publisher
-- Get games by publisher
+- Get publisher by game title
 - Find games by part of name.
 Example: If user will input Ho then endpoint will return **`Ho`low Knight**, **`Ho`gwarts Legacy**, etc.
+- Get publisher by name
 - Get games by score
 - Get games by tags
 - Show only specific number of games.
 We'll introduce how many results would be shown to us, up to ~50